entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ### 79. Single median element carrying the central, middle and posterior pit line: (0) absent; (1) present.
 > King *et al*.
 (2017), Character 238; Castiello (2018), Character 238; Zhu Y. *et al*.
 (2022), Character 81.
 Cui *et al*.
 (2023), Character 81; Lu *et al*.
 (2026), Character 79; Zhu Y. *et al*.
 (2026), Character 79.
-> - Castiello (2018):"This character was originally from Dupret *et al*.
+> - Castiello (2018): "This character was originally from Dupret *et al*.
 (2009) (ch.
 17) and related to the fact that, while in most of placoderm there are two central plates flanking a median nuchal plate, in *Wuttagoonaspis*, *Gavinaspis* and phyllolepids there is a single median element, named centronuchal plate, supposed to be constituted by the fusion of central plates and the nuchal plate.
 King *et al*.
 (2016) changed the name of the character as related the presence of absence of a centronuchal plates.
 However, we think that the name of this element should not assume fusion (or reduction) of different plates, as this is a speculative pattern.
 Instead, sensory lines can be used as reference point to separate dermal plates in discrete elements.
 Here, we reformulate the character to assess the presence of a single median element carrying the central, middle and posterior pit sensory line."
 > - The coding of *Eosteus* is 0.
 The coding of *Megamastax* is 0.
-> - The coding of *Ruiyu* is ?.
-The coding of *Chiyu chongqingensis* is ?.
+> - The coding of *Ruiyu* is 0.
+The coding of *Chiyu chongqingensis* is 0.
 The coding of *Chiyu yunnanensis* is ?.
 > - The coding of *Lingyu* is 0.
 > - The coding of *Yipetalichthys* is ?.
 > - The coding of *Meeksiella* is 0.